 Send Money

-Anyone who wants to transfer funds to your banking account from any other means such as PayPal, Apple Pay or a debit card needs to have with them your account number, along with the routing number.
-Without either of these, it is not practically possible for them to deposit money into your account.
+Anyone who wants to transfer funds to your banking account from any other means, such as PayPalApple Pay, or a debit card, needs to have your account number and routing number with them.
+Without either of these, they can’t deposit money into your account.

 If you witness any extra funds on your account, it would be best to track the payment instantly and inform your bank about the situation.